-• Ph.D. students holding a University or College Fellowship are required to register for a minimum of 12 CH (4 graduate-level courses) each semester the appointment is held, except in Summer term when the minimum is 6 CH.
+• Ph.D. students holding a University or College Fellowship, or a Max Kade First-Year Fellowship, are required to register for a minimum of 12 CH (4 graduate-level courses) each semester the appointment is held, except in Summer term when the minimum is 6 CH.